 What does this have to do, really, with Satan, and with the insurrection of January 6?
 Everything.
 The Satan myth is essentially the combat myth.
 (See The Old Enemy: Satan & the Combat Myth, by Neil Forsyth (Princeton University Press, 1987).
 The name “Satan” comes from a Hebrew word meaning “the opponent” or “the adversary.”
 The Combat Myth fits perfectly within contemporary American politics.
 People are fundamentally uneasy about social, existential changes wrought by technological forces in the Information Age.
 The Bible itself is felt to be no longer relevant, and therefore “under assault.”
 America’s Civil War and Cold War are unresolved.
 Our children’s racial and sexual identity is being stolen from “us,” i.e. White Christian European Western Civilization.
 The worst are full of passionate intensity.

 The Trump presidency was a psychotic eruption of the Combat Myth.
 Here was a great savior figure intervening on behalf of a dying white Christian America, ready to do battle with the children of darkness.
 His priapic excesses, if technically criminal, were proof of his titanic powers, and not any detraction from his greatness.
-Extraordinary times, you know.
+Desperate times call for desperate measures.
 David and Solomon also womanized on a grand scale.
 That was how they thought in 2016, and it is also why Trump is so often imagined as a messiah figure.
 The job of the messiah is to overthrow the powers of darkness, and that’s what Trump was supposed (i.e. imagined) to do.
 This all makes sense within the fictional universe of the Bible, i.e., apocalypticism.